nathanruf/Benchmarking-Network-Filtering/README.md

 1. Full Data: `real_net.pickle`

 Corpus of 550 real-world networks drawn from the Index of Complex Networks (ICON) used in this [PNAS paper](https://github.com/Aghasemian/OptimalLinkPrediction).
-This corpus spans a variety of sizes and structures, with 23% social, 23% economic, 32% biological, 12% technological, 3% information, and 7% transportation graphs (Fig. S1 of the paper).
+This corpus spans a variety of sizes and structures, with 23% social, 23% economic, 32% biological, 12% technological, 3% information, and 7% transportation graphs.

 2. Sample Data: `real_net_sample.pickle`

-A sample of 4 hand-picked networks to run quick benchmarking with network_index = [447, 133, 122, 80].
+A sample of 4 hand-picked networks to run quick benchmarking; network_index = [447, 133, 122, 80].
 Refer to [ICON network metadata](https://docs.google.com/spreadsheets/d/1DCSPqD3cLDKZ00QC7NjZpjgnE33coCXwigjxTY5NhYc/edit?usp=sharing) to view details of those sample networks.

 ### Simulated Networks